 Guided practice in the reading and writing of various genres for different situations and audiences.
 Includes research on the web and in the library.

 English 110, Composition I, has been approved for the Communications category in general education in the North Dakota University System.
 Students in this course will be asked to meet two General Education Outcomes:

-Students should learn to communicate effectively in a variety of contexts and genres for various audiences and a variety of situations (GE Outcome #1).
+Students should learn to communicate effectively in a variety of genres for various audiences, purposes, and situations.
+(General Education Outcome #1).
 English 110 will emphasize the transition from reading and writing everyday and high school genres to university genres.
 In order to achieve this outcome, students will

 1. read a variety of genres of writing that have been produced for various audiences (especially genres that are used in everyday life and in academic settings) and develop an understanding of generic conventions within the context of audience and purpose.